Tech & Society Week

 9:00 AM – 8:00 PM | MDI & Bright Data Datathon

-Details: Join the McCourt School of Public Policy’s Massive Data Institute (MDI), Bright Data Initiative by Bright Data, and IBM, for an exclusive one-day Datathon for Democracy on March 29th.
+Join the McCourt School of Public Policy’s Massive Data Institute (MDI), Bright Data Initiative by Bright Data, and IBM, for an exclusive one-day Datathon for Democracy on March 29th.
 We will begin with foundational training and guide participants through applied investigation and analysis, working in teams to analyze real-time data from platforms such as X, TikTok, Instagram, Facebook, YouTube, and Reddit.
 Undergraduate and graduate students are welcome to participate.

 Host: Massive Data Institute